nikosk84/Projects/README.md

 # File Downloader (.NET Framework 4.0)

 A simple Async file downloader that can display download progress, bytes received, download transfer rate and remaining download time.
 It also gives the user the option to provide credentials if a server requires a log on.
 Please note that depending on the download server, not all download details may be available, such as remaining download time and progress percentage.

+# SQL Connector (.NET Framework 4.6.1)

+A simple example on how to get data from an SQL server using Dapper.